Northeastern United States blizzard of 1978: Massachusetts

+Rhode Island

 This blizzard was one of the worst in Rhode Island's history, catching off guard many residents and the state government.
 Although Governor J. Joseph Garrahy had ordered an emergency evacuation of all public buildings, shortly before noon on February 6, too many people had lagged.
 Providence County, Rhode Island, was the hardest hit by the blizzard; the towns of Lincoln, Smithfield, Woonsocket, and North Smithfield all reported totals of at least 40 in snow.

+New York

 In New York City, it was one of the rare times that a snowstorm closed the schools; the New York City Board of Education closed schools for snow again only once in the next 18 years, on April 7, 1982.
 Most suburban districts in the area close for snow several times each winter, but they rarely do in the city itself because of relatively easy access to subways, whose ability to run is not appreciably affected by moderate snowstorms.
+The New York Knicks were forced to postpone a basketball game for the first time ever, due to the airports being closed and the Portland Trail Blazers being unable to arrive in time.

 Many people were caught in the storm while driving, and many others were trapped in their homes and workplaces, with snow drifts of up to 15 ft, in some places blocking the exits.
 In many cases, those who had become ill or had been injured during the storm had to be taken to hospitals by snowmobile.
 Other people left their homes and went for help by cross-country skis and sleds.

+Other regions

 The storm caused coastal flooding.
 The fierce northeast winds from the storm—with the low-pressure area stalled off the island of Martha's Vineyard—combined with high tides and storm surge, resulting from the storm's low pressure.
 This sent water over low land along the shores of Long Island Sound, Cape Cod Bay, and other bodies of water, causing some of the worst recorded coastal flooding.
 The flood continued through two days of tide cycles, a total of four successive high tides.
 Thousands of homes throughout coastal Massachusetts were damaged or destroyed, as was "Motif Number 1", in Rockport, an often-painted fisherman's shack renowned in art circles.
 (A replica was constructed later the same year.)
 The Peter Stuyvesant, a former Hudson River Day Line boat turned into a floating restaurant, was sunk in Boston Harbor.
 The region's fishing fleet was damaged by the storm.